rezonmain/mc-server-scanner/README.md

 # Rate limiting masscan

-Running masscan on a home network unlimited will **melt** your router, in my case, I run it at 5,000 kp/s which scans a x.x.x.x/16 range (65,536 hosts) in ~10 seconds, and at 10,000 kp/s when I'm not using the network.
+Running masscan on a home network unlimited will **melt** your router, in my case, I run it at 35,000 kp/s which scans a x.x.x.x/16 range (65,536 hosts) in ~2 seconds, and at 100,000 kp/s when scanner is running on a vm.

 To edit the rate at which masscan runs, edit the RATE environment variable in `.env`

     MONGO_URI=MONGO_URI='mongodb+srv://<username>:<password>@<mongourl>/?retryWrites=true&w=majority'
     RATE=100000 <- set to your liking
+    IDENT=SERVER_NAME

 Run docker compose up

     sudo docker compose up

-# Todo 🎉🎉🎉🎉
+# Todo

+Goals completed 🎉🎉🎉🎉

 - [x] Containerize application
 - [x] Write found servers to db (Mongo)